a2stuff/a2d/desktop/APIs.md

 Highlights (selects) an icon by number.

 Note that it does not repaint the icon.
-Callers must make a subsequent call to `IconTK::RedrawIcon` with an appropriate GrafPort selected.
+Callers must make a subsequent call to `IconTK::DrawIcon` with an appropriate GrafPort selected.
 This is because the window may be obscured, so the state change can occur but the paint can not.

-### `IconTK::RedrawIcon` ($03)
+### `IconTK::DrawIcon` ($03)

 Parameters: { byte icon }